• Skip to primary navigation

 Soul-Warming One-Pot Meal

 Try the Scotch Bonnet Smoked Turkey Collard Greens Beans Soup recipe.
-Inspired by the vibrant flavors of the Afro-Caribbean diaspora, this tantalizing dish combines tender smoked turkey meat with hearty kidney beans and nutrient-rich collard greens; all simmered to perfection in a fiery Jamaican curry and scotch bonnet-infused chicken broth.
+Inspired by the vibrant flavors of the Afro-Caribbean diaspora, this tantalizing dish combines tender smoked turkey meat with hearty kidney beans and nutrient-rich collard greens, all simmered to perfection in a fiery Jamaican curry and scotch bonnet-infused chicken broth.

 American History on Collard Greens

-This became a Southern staple crop due to their resilience and ease of cultivation.
+This became a Southern staple crop due to its resilience and ease of cultivation.
 Despite limited access to fresh ingredients, enslaved people used their culinary skills to transform collard greens into a flavorful and nutritious dish using ham hocks.

-In addition to being a delicious dish, collard greens are believed to bring good luck and prosperity when eaten with black-eyed peas on New Year's Day, a Southern tradition known as "hoppin' john."
+In addition to being a delicious dish, collard greens are believed to bring good luck and prosperity when eaten with black-eyed peas on New Year's Day, a Southern tradition known as "hoppin' John."
 All passed down through generations as a symbol of resilience, community, and cultural heritage.

 More Pollotarian Comfort Food Dinner Ideas